evandycke/dataviz-tips-tricks/docs/Comparison-criteria-for-dataviz-solutions.md

-Some critera to evaluate dataviz solutions :
+# Some critera to evaluate dataviz solutions

+Here are some criteria for comparing data visualization solutions with each other :
 1. Preparing and transforming data
 2. Interface and handling
 3. Connectors